abdurahmanadilovic/podcast-guru/README.md

 ## Background

-This is an example project built for a series of blog posts I have written on my [personal blog](https://www.codingstoic.com/index.php/2020/01/20/building-a-podcast-app-series-1-mini-in-app-player/) and on [dev.to](https://dev.to/abdurahmanadilovic/building-a-podcast-app-series-1-mini-in-app-player-7k0) under the title "**How to build a podcast app in Kotlin using ExoPlayer**".
+This is an example project built for a series of blog posts I have written on my on [dev.to](https://dev.to/abdurahmanadilovic/building-a-podcast-app-series-1-mini-in-app-player-7k0) under the title "**How to build a podcast app in Kotlin using ExoPlayer**".

 ## Architecture